 Ordination is the rite in which God gives authority and the grace of the Holy Spirit to those being made bishops, priests, and deacons, through prayer and the laying on of hands by bishops.

 Holy Matrimony is Christian marriage, a solemn and public covenant between two persons in the presence of God.
 St. Francis is happy to celebrate and solemnize the marriages of same-gender couples, using rites authorized by The General Convention of The Episcopal Church.
-In the Episcopal Church, it is required that at least one of the persons be a baptized Christian, that the ceremony be attested by at least two witnesses, and that the marriage conform to the laws of the State and the canons of national Church.
-For more information on the celebration of Holy Matrimony at St. Francis, please contact Linda Allgood or call the church office at (336) 288-4721.
+In the Episcopal Church, it is required that at least one of the persons be a baptized Christian, that the ceremony be attested by at least two witnesses, and that the marriage conforms to the laws of the State and the canons of the national Church.
+For more information on the celebration of Holy Matrimony at St. Francis, please contact Linda Allgood-Lotz or call the church office at (336) 288-4721.

 Reconciliation of a Penitent, or Penance, is the rite in which those who repent of their sins may confess them to God in the presence of a priest, and receive the assurance of pardon and the grace of absolution.
 Frs.
-Milton and Drew are available to receive confession upon request.
+Milton and Matt are available to receive confession upon request.

 Unction is the rite of anointing the sick with oil, or the laying on of hands, by which God's grace is given for the healing of spirit, mind, and body.
 Unction is administered upon request.